samuelhopkins/SurfScrape/README.md

 SurfScrape
 ==========

-Python application that will scrape data from Surfline.com
+Python application that will scrape data from Surfline.com every 24 hours at 10AM central time and send text message alerts if Pleasure Point has a favorable surf forecast.